fair-research/bdbag/doc/config.md

 ```

 <a name="metadata"></a>
-## *metadata*
+## *`bag-info` metadata*
-A metadata configuration file consists of a single JSON object containing a set of JSON key-value pairs that will be
+A `bag-info` metadata configuration file consists of a single JSON object containing a set of JSON key-value pairs that will be
 written as-is to the bag's `bag-info.txt` file.
+NOTE: per the `bagit` specification, strings are the only supported value type in `bag-info.txt`.

-Below is a sample *metadata* configuration file:
+Below is a sample `bag-info` *metadata* configuration file:
 ```json
 {
     "BagIt-Profile-Identifier": "https://raw.githubusercontent.com/fair-research/bdbag/master/profiles/bdbag-profile.json",